 Final Thoughts

-Traditional npm validators often rely on syntax checks alone.
-This method produces false positives and fails to detect non-existent domains or temporary addresses.
-Abstract API overcomes these limits with a multi-layered approach that includes real-time SMTP checks and domain analysis.
-To reliably validate user emails, create a free Abstract API account and get your API key.
+Simple regex checks often fail to detect invalid domains or disposable addresses, which leads to high bounce rates.
+Abstract API solves this with a multi-layered approach that includes real-time SMTP handshakes and domain checks.
+To reliably validate user emails, you can create an Abstract API account and get your free API key.

 Validate Emails with Abstract API